Packing Advice For Your Hospital Stay

 - Massage tools (Nukkles, tennis balls, etc.)

 - Inflated birth ball with cover (for easy handling)

 - Small black combs (to hold in your hands and stimulate pressure points that release endorphins)

-- Hair bands and ponytail holders
+- Hair bands, ponytail holders and/or a shower cap

 - Chapstick (get a 3 pack and put one in labor bag and another for both you and your partner's pocket!)

 - Microwavable rice sock (for home use and the car ride)

 - Carbo Pro packets for energy (caffeine free!)